nerdslab/latentOT/README.md

 The algorithm requires two number of anchors to be pre-specified.
 THe numbers naturally correpsond to the numbers of clusters for the source and target.

 # Dependencies
-sklearn, numpy, matplotlib
-POT: Python Optimal Transport Rémi Flamary and Nicolas Courty, POT Python Optimal Transport library,
+sklearn, numpy, matplotlib, POT: Python Optimal Transport Rémi Flamary and Nicolas Courty, POT Python Optimal Transport library,
 Website: https://pythonot.github.io/, 2017

 # Usage